-Drive through the elegant Anfa neighborhood on the way to Marrakech, Morocco’s legendary “pearl of the south."
+Drive through the elegant Anfa neighborhood on the way to Marrakech, Morocco’s legendary “pearl of the South.”
 Enjoy a poolside lunch at the hotel before exploring the city of Marrakech.
 See the splendid Koutoubia Mosque and the Saadian Tombs, and visit Bahia Palace.
 Explore the labyrinthine streets of the medina, lined with market stalls and craftspeople; and soak up the colorful chaos of Djemma el Fna Square, where snake charmers and magicians captivate the passersby.
 Tonight, gather for a rooftop reception and dinner accompanied by traditional Gnaoua music in the heart of the old medina.

-Cross the High Atlas Mountains over the Tichka Pass, stopping for mint tea at a traditional Berber village.
-Proceed to Aït Benhaddou for lunch overlooking this ancient fortified village before venturing into its warren of twisting lanes and shops.
-Continue to Ouarzazate, a former colonial trading post now known for its movie studios, where films like Gladiator and Lawrence of Arabia were shot.
+Cross the Tichka Pass, stopping to board 4x4s for the trip to the Kasbah of Telouet.
+Once home to the powerful Glaoui clan, the kasbah’s crumbling exterior belies its rich tile and woodwork.
+After lunch in the village, drive through the Ounila Valley to the ancient fortified village of Aït Ben Haddou, and delve into its warren of twisting lanes.
+Continue to Ouarzazate, a former colonial trading post now known for its movie studios where films such as Gladiator and Lawrence of Arabia were shot.

 Le Berbère Palace (B,L,D)

 Learn about traditional adobe architecture in Taourirt Kasbah this morning.
 Then set out on the fabled Road of 1,000 Kasbahs.
 Arrive in Boumalne Dades, a small town nestled amid the crags and plateaus of the semidesert landscape.
 After lunch, head out on a walk in the dramatic Dades Gorge, admiring the spectacular scenery and enjoying an up close look at rural life.